 At this point, I was rather sorry that I had not been using Linux to upload recordings from the VN-960PC for all these years.
 Despite the initial hassle of figuring out how to use it, this seemed very much simpler and more straightforward than the various problems I’d had with the VN-960PC in Windows.

-I decided not to use “sudo odvr -c” to delete the recordings I had downloaded.
+On this particular try, I decided not to use “sudo odvr -c” to delete the recordings I had downloaded.
 Instead, I wanted to compare the results that I would get by connecting that same device, with those same recordings, to a Windows machine with the Olympus DWP software.
 There didn’t seem to be any way to unmount the device from the Linux machine, so I relied on the fact that it wasn’t doing anything at the moment, and simply unplugged it, and then plugged it into the Windows machine.

 The DWP software popped up and I proceeded with the upload.
 Windows Explorer > right-click > Properties reported that the first file was 12,416 bytes and the second was 25,216 bytes.
 But the Linux machine said 37,816 and 72,890, respectively.
 Each of the two versions of the two recordings were only one or two seconds long; they all played OK, and I couldn’t tell any difference by listening to them.
 The README file included in the source code download (above) provided an explanation for the size difference.
 The full text of the Notes section of that README file was as follows: